 There are numerous conditions that can cause an overall upset of the stomach or intestines.
 For example, inflammation can occur throughout the gastrointestinal tract or just in specific areas of the intestine, which is the case in Crohn’s disease or Colitis Ulcerosa.
 These conditions can severely impair bowel function and digestion.
 Disturbed bowel function can also cause the bowel to become irritable, as in irritable bowel syndrome (IBS).
 In addition, gastrointestinal surgeries, infections and tumors can interfere with gastrointestinal function and therefore interfere with digestion.

 Good digestion contributes to a healthy and fit body that makes you feel good.
-A few simple life rules can contribute to a healthy digestion and therefore a healthier body.
+A few simple life rules can contribute to healthy digestion and therefore a healthier body.
 They also help to increase your resistance so you are less likely to get sick.

 What you put in your mouth largely determines how your digestion works.
 Only with the right nutrients will you get enough fuel and building blocks to allow all body functions to run smoothly.
-The foundation for a healthy digestion is a complete diet with a sufficient amount of dietary fibre and moisture.
+The foundation for healthy digestion is a complete diet with a sufficient amount of dietary fiber and moisture.
 A dietitian can give you advice on the diet that suits you best.

 Exercise is incredibly important for proper digestion.
 When you move, the heart pumps blood through your body faster and your metabolism is stimulated.
 Your intestines function better when you exercise.
 The blood circulates faster and nutrients are absorbed more quickly and efficiently.
 By exercising sufficiently, you also have less chance of obesity and you stimulate your immune system.
 So, by exercising, you keep your whole body, but especially your digestive system, in excellent condition.